mohan-s1/mohan-s1.github.io/_pages/cv.md

 Service and Leadership
 ======
-Currently, I am trying to ...
+Currently, I am trying to create an analog of *STEM Communication*, an organization I'm part of mentioned below, for undergraduates.
+Building off of the work that began with *Blueprint* (also mentioned below), I hope to assemble a group of students interested in STEM in order to help others by finding research, improving communication abilities in "formal" settings, and giving general, collegiate advice.
+This idea stems from conversations with out-of-state students who felt alienated when first starting at UVa and quickly developed upon my joining of STEM Comm.
+As I continued to progress in my own scientific journey, I increasingly found myself attending seminars or having to communicate my own ideas and work— skills that are rarely cultivated within UVa's own curriculum and perhaps even curricula.
+Tracing back to the start of my college career, I was lucky to have an advisor who was a Chemist prior to declaring my major.
+Not everyone is so lucky.
+As such, I hope this organization can meld "advising" in a loose sense with the development of practical skills, creating more capable members of STEM.

-Below are some fleshed out talking points
+Below are some formally laid-out points:
 * Blueprint Leadership Club, University of Virginia
   * Identified and outlined problems surrounding a lack of academic and interpersonal support at UVA
   * Worked in a group to develop and implement infrastructure for a peer-to-peer advising network
   * Designed and gave a group presentation to $\sim 80$ audience members summarizing our work and discussing future avenues of improvement
 * STEM Communication
-  * Graduate students (and one undergrad) work together to identify ways STEM content could be better delivered
+  * Graduate students (and myself) work together to identify ways STEM content could be better delivered for a general audience
+  * Members give weekly presentations that are critiqued to flesh out better modes of relaying information